310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Huh?
-Shinobu?
-Since when were you here~?
+huh? shinobu? since when were you here~?
 {% endbubble %}

 {% bubble Shinobu %}